dzulfiqarfr/indonesia-recovery-tracker/README.md

 ## What's new

+**May 9, 2021**:
+- Added sections on the number of workers affected by COVID-19, broken down by status, gender and area to the employment page.

 **April 9, 2021**:
 - Added the IMF’s April 2021 projections on economic growth, inflation and unemployment rates to the key econ indicator table;
 - Added a thousand separator to the COVID-19 case figure in the key COVID-19 indicator table;